dmicha16/simple_serial_port/README.md

 }
 ```

-To check for delimiters on the Ardunio side, I highly recommend using [this](http://forum.arduino.cc/index.php?topic=396450) tutorial, especially, *Example 3 - A more complete system*.
+To check for delimiters on the Ardunio, I highly recommend using [this](http://forum.arduino.cc/index.php?topic=396450) tutorial, especially, *Example 3 - A more complete system*.

 ### Closing Serial port
 Simple.
 Call this function when you would like to close the Serial port.
 Returns *true* if successful.
 ``` c++